popphp/docs/overview.rst

 -------------------

 Being an open source project, Pop PHP welcomes input and collaboration from the community and maintains an open dialogue with the community.
-Support and communication is maintained in the `Gitter chat room`_ and `IRC channel`_.
+Issues can be submitted to the appropriate repository on `Github`_.
+Additional support and communication is maintained in the `Gitter chat room`_ and `IRC channel`_.

 .. _Github: https://github.com/popphp
 .. _Composer: https://packagist.org/packages/popphp/